jrkwon/CarND-Path-Planning-Project/README.md

 ```

-Once I find out the car's lane, I can tell the car is ahead, left, or right of the ego car based upon difference between the ego car's lane and another car's lane.
+Once I find out the car's lane, I can tell the car is ahead, left, or right of the ego car based upon the difference between the ego car's lane and another car's lane.
 If they are in the same lane, I have to check if the ego car is in a certain range from the other car.
 The range that I used is 30 meters.
 If they are in a different lane, I can tell the other car is left or right based on the difference of the ego car's lane and the others.
 In either case, I need to check not only a car ahead but also behind since this can be used to determine the lane change behavior.
 Again, I used 30 meters range to decide that the other car is ahead of the ego car in left or right lane and behind of the ego car.
 See line 303 ~ 316.

 ```
                 if (lane == check_lane) {